-Sr. No. Conditions Compliance Status as on 31-0 3-20 21 We have installed Rain water recharge bore well (4 Nos.) within our township to recharge ground water.
-Details of the same were submitted along with half yearly EC compliance report for the period Apr'19 to Sep'19.
-During last monsoon Approx. 6.5 ML of rain water has been recharged to increase the ground water table.
-We have also connected roof top rain water duct of operational building (Tug berth building within MPT) with u/g water tank for utilization of collected rain water for gardening / horticulture purpose.
+Sr. No. Conditions Compliance Status as on 31-03-2021 requisite water supply and electricity to the project are provided by PWD/ Electricity Department.
+(XV) Specific arrangements for rainwater harvesting should be made in the project design and the rain water so harvested should be optimally utilized.
+Details in this Complied.
+Groundwater recharge cannot be done at the project site since the entire project is in the intertidal / sub tidal areas.
+Rain water within project area is managed through storm water drainage. regard should be furnished to this Ministry's Regional Office at Bhopal within 3 months. within our township to recharge ground water.
+Details of We have also connected roof top rain water duct of operational building (Tug berth building within MPT) with u/g water tank for utilization of collected rain water for gardening / horticulture purpose.
 Details of the same were submitted along with EC Compliance report for the period Oct'18 to Mar'19.
-However, Adani Foundation - CSR arm of Adani Group has carried out rainwater harvesting activities in the nearby villages for benefit of the locals.
+However, Adani Foundation - CSR arm of Adani group has carried out rainwater harvesting activities in the nearby villages for benefit of the locals.
 Water conservation Projects i.e. Roof Top Rain Water Harvesting, Desilting of Check dams, Bore Well Recharge and Pond deepening were taken up in past years, review and monitoring of all water harvesting structures had been taken up.
 Including this a big recharge operation by bunding was taken up for Zarpara village as rainfall was very good last FY 2020-21.
-To make connections between human actions and the level of biological diversity found within a habitat and/or ecosystem, this year Adani Foundation launch project "Sanrakshan" in coordination with GUIDE and Sahjeevan.
+To make connections between human actions and the level of biological diversity found within a habitat and/or

+Sr. No. Conditions Compliance Status as on 31-03-2021 ecosystem, this year Adani Foundation launch project "Sanrakshan" in coordination with GUIDE and Sahjeevan.
 Since 10 years considerable Water Conservation Work carried out in Mundra Taluka.
 Due to satisfactory rain in current year 1.11 mtr ground water table increased as per Government Figures.
 Our water conservation work is as below.
-A large number of water harvesting structure (18 Nos. of check dams in coordination with salinity department) Ground recharge activities (pond deepening work for

-Sr. Conditions Compliance Status as on No. Conditions 31-03-2021 more than 52 ponds) individually and 26 ponds under Sujlam Suflam Jal Abhiyan were built leading to a significant increase in water table and higher returns to the farmers Roof Top Rain Water Harvesting 54 Nos. which is having 10,000 liter storage which is sufficient for one year drinking water purpose for 5 people family.
-Recharge Bore well 75 Nos which is best ever option to Bund construction on way of Nagmati River could save more than 575 MCFT water quantity which recharged in ground due to which bore well depth decreased by 50- 100 Ft in Zarpara, Bhujpur and Navinal Vadi Vistar.
+A large number of water harvesting structure (18 Nos. of check dams in coordination with salinity department) Ground recharge activities (pond deepening work for more than 52 ponds) individually and 26 ponds under Sujlam Suflam Jal Abhiyan were built leading to a significant increase in water table and higher returns to the farmers Roof Top Rain Water Harvesting 54 Nos. which is having 10,000 liter storage which is sufficient for one year drinking water purpose for 5 people family.
+Recharge Bore well 75 Nos which is best ever option to Bund construction on way of Nagmati River could save more than 575 MCFT water quantity which recharged in ground due to which bore well depth decreased by 50-100 Ft in Zarpara, Bhujpur and Navinal Vadi Vistar.
 AF has covered 295 farmers and 1422 acre drip irrigation area in last two years which is remarkable for water conservation in first phase-in this phase we have covered 66 farmers and 360 Acre land for the same.
 Total 968 Farmers and 5626 Acre Drip since 2011-12 to 2020-21.
 With the objective of to preserve the rain water to reduce the impact of salinity and recharge the ground water (the main source of water) to facilitate the Agricultural activities as well as for drinking water.
-Please refer Annexure - 1 for full details of CSR activities carried out by Adani Foundation in the Kutch region.
-Budget for CSR Activity for the FY 2020-21 is to the tune of INR 1429.33 lakh.
-Out of which, Approx. INR 1117.45 lakh are spent during the year FY 2020-21. vi To obviate the problem of Complied. coastal erosion due to dredging, the setback distance of at least 50 m from the Chart Datum line of Bocha island would be maintained.
-During Maintenance dredging in this area, it is ensured that at least 50 m distance is maintained. vii The dredged material shall Complied. be disposed of only in the identified locations outside the CRZ area.
-While dumping the dredged material, sufficient distance should be ensured Capital dredging is completed and only maintenance dredging is being carried out, if required which is being ensured that there no damage of marine ecology. from the existing mangroves so that there is In order to ensure no damage to marine ecology Marine water & sediment monitoring is being carried out once in a month by NABL and MoEF&CC accredited agency
+Please refer Annexure - 1 for full details of CSR activities carried out by Adani Foundation in the Kutch region. (xvi) The facilities to be constructed in the CRZ area as part of this project should be strictly in conformity with the provisions of the CRZ Notification, 1991 as Complied.